mParticle/docs/src/pages/guides/consent-management/index.md

 This guide will introduce you to mParticle's consent management functionality and show you how to collect individual's consent and apply it to your data flows.

-## Common Uses of Consent management
+## Common Uses of Consent Management
 Our consent management tools are designed for flexibility and customizability: to allow you to build any data flow or consent-based logic you need.

 You can use mParticle's consent management to help comply with CCPA's "do not sell my data" requirement by collecting users who opt-out and blocking those users' data from flowing to any 'data sale' output by: